TaleirOfDeynai/NAI-Lore-Helper/README.md

 keys and simplifies creating focused relationships between entries.

 ## Try Online
-There is a [RunKit playground](https://runkit.com/taleirofdeynai/novelai-lorebook-helper) setup that does a good job of explaining the script and allows you play with it in your browser without needing to install Node.
+There is a [RunKit playground](https://npm.runkit.com/novelai-lorebook-helper) setup that lets you run this script from your browser.
+It's setup with the example that you can use as a base for your own lorebook.

+You will just need to copy the output into a `*.lorebook` file.

 ## Installation
 1. Install [NodeJS](https://nodejs.org/en/) for your OS.